kshihabi/laraveltodo/readme.md

 # laraveltodo

-The application communicates with an EmberJS 2.18 application through JSON.
+This application communicates with an EmberJS 2.18 application through JSON.
+It has Laravel 5.2.45.
 For the purpose of the application, header('Access-Control-Allow-Origin: *'); is currently set and you might need to change it to give access only to specific domains.

 # Laravel PHP Framework